FICA Work Credits and Social Security

-- Individuals at the age of 62.
+Individuals who reach the age of 62.
 Individuals in this age group must have an overall maximum of 40 credits.

 Lack of Work Credits

-If an individual does not have enough WCs to be insured for SSDI benefits, the Social Security Administration offers another disability program that is based on need rather than work credits.
+If an individual does not have enough WCs to be insured for SSDI benefits, the SSA offers another disability program that is based on need rather than work credits.
 Individuals who are not able to obtain SSDI benefits, as a result, are sometimes eligible for Supplemental Security Income disability benefits.